MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

 1. Right click on the **Autopilot for existing devices** task sequence and click **Distribute Content**.
 2. Click **Next**, **Review the content to distribute**, and then click **Next**.
-3. On the Specify the content distribution page click **Add** to specify either a **Distribution Point** or **Distribution Point Group**.
+3. On the Specify the content distribution page, click **Add** to specify either a **Distribution Point** or **Distribution Point Group**.
-4. On the Add Distribution Points or Add Distribution Point Groups wizard specify content destinations that will allow the JSON file to be retrieved when the task sequence is run.
+4. On the Add Distribution Points or Add Distribution Point Groups wizard, specify content destinations that will allow the JSON file to be retrieved when the task sequence is run.
 5. When  you're finished specifying content distribution, click **Next** twice then click **Close**.

 ### Deploy the OS with Autopilot Task Sequence